JaiselSingh/odin-recipes/README.md

 # odin-recipes
-First project in the Odin Project
+First project in the Odin Project (The first project involves testing HTML understanding with a basic HTML website)